-Cyclone Mocha, which hit Myanmar in May 2023, led to even greater needs on the ground.
-Extremely severe Cyclone Mocha made landfall on Myanmar as a category 4 tropical cyclone on May 14, 2023.
-An estimated 1.6 million people have been affected by the cyclone.8 Heavy rainfall, storm surges, and strong winds associated with the cyclone, and the flooding that came in its aftermath, caused widespread and significant damages, estimated at US\$ 2.24 billion (3.4 percent of Myanmar's GDP in 2021), to infrastructure including health facilities, schools, communication networks, transportation systems and agriculture.
-The impacts on people's lives are significant with 262,954 houses, 3,057 religious buildings, 1,892 schools, and 44 medical facilities damaged.
-Five states/regions--Rakhine, Chin, Sagaing, Magway, and Mandalay-were hit with over 80 percent of damages occurring in Rakhine State and Sagaing Region.9 Many MCSP project locations were heavily hit.
-As of March 2023, the UN estimates that 75 percent of those displaced since the February 2021 military takeover reside in states and regions affected by Cyclone Mocha.10 The impact of the cyclone has exacerbated Myanmar's pre-existing humanitarian crisis.
+and Mandalay-were hit with over 80 percent of damages occurring in Rakhine State and Sagaing Region.6 Many MCSP project locations were heavily hit.
+In March 2023, the UN estimated that 75 percent of those displaced since the February 2021 military takeover reside in states and regions affected by Cyclone Mocha.7 The impact of the cyclone has exacerbated Myanmar's pre-existing humanitarian crisis.
 Access to basic services and food insecurity are expected to worsen due to the damages to crops and infrastructure, aggravating existing tensions between different ethnic groups over access to basic needs, possibly leading to further surges of violence.